dji-sdk/Onboard-SDK-Doc/source/cn/application-development-guides/programming-guide.md

 ## Movement Control

-We recommend developers to send yours Movement Control commands in 50Hz frequency.
+We recommend developers to send your Movement Control commands at 50Hz frequency.
 Developers can implement that by `usleep(20000)`、`ros::Duration(1/50)` or other ways which depend on the develop environment.

-In Movement Control, specific meanings of arguements are decided by control mode byte.
+In Movement Control, specific meanings of arguments are decided by control mode byte.
 For more info about Movement Control, please refer to [Control mode byte part in Appendix](../appendix/index.html#Control-Mode-Byte).

 We recommend developers to use `HORI_POS` mode in horizontal movement.
 More details are shown in [Position-Control(HORI_POS)](#position-control-hori-pos) in this document.
 In this mode, speed and attitude are controlled by autopilot, thus developers do not concern about that.